Ocean's Eight

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Debbie Ocean sits before a parole board, rehearsing her story of rehabilitation.
 She appears calm, prepared, presenting herself as reformed while clearly already planning her next move..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Debbie reveals her elaborate plan to Lou: they will steal the Toussaint diamond necklace from Cartier during the Met Gala.
 Lou is skeptical but intrigued.
 The heist shifts from concept to reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.